 Tips for Writing Op-Eds on National Issues Forums

-On October 15th, David Mathews (president of the Kettering Foundation) sent the following message to Directors and Alumni of the National Issues Forums Institute.
-NCDD’s Sandy Heierbacher is currently sitting on the NIFI Board of Directors, so she received this message.
+On October 15th, 2007 David Mathews (president of the Kettering Foundation) sent the following message to Directors and Alumni of the National Issues Forums Institute.
+NCDD’s Sandy Heierbacher was serving on the NIFI Board of Directors, so she received this message.
 We shared this message as part of the 2007-2009 Democracy Communications Network project, which encouraged leaders in public engagement to write op-eds and letters to the editor on a coordinated basis to increase our collective impact.

 Endorsements of citizen juries and citizen congresses by two prominent politicians (Prime Minister Gordon Brown in the United Kingdom and John Edwards here) create an opportunity to get greater visibility for all types of citizen forums.